-When facing financial hardship, bankruptcy may be an option to help you get out of debt.
+When facing financial hardship, bankruptcy may be a way to help you get out of debt.
 However, there are different kinds of bankruptcies and and it’s important to know what kind of bankruptcy is right for you.
 In bankruptcy, a person legally declares they are unable to pay their outstanding debts.
-Depending upon the type of bankruptcy filed, a court may determine all or a portion of debts to be discharged.
+Depending upon the bankruptcy filed, a court may decide all or a part of debts to be discharged.
 This means the debt may no longer be collected.
 The court may also set up a payment plan for the debt to be repaid over time.
 Businesses also may declare bankruptcy.
-This means the business will either close or that the business will continue to operate with reduced payments to debtors.
+This means the business will either close or that the business will continue to run with reduced payments to debtors.

 What can bankruptcy do for me?

-Eliminate the requirement to pay for most or all of your debts and give you a fresh financial start.
+Eliminate the needto pay for most or all of your debts and give you a fresh financial start.
 This is called a “discharge'' of debts.

 Stop foreclosure on your house.
 Allow you to catch up missed payments.

 Prevent repossession or force a creditor to return repossessed property.

 Stop wage garnishment, bank attachment, and similar debt collection actions.

 Restore or prevent termination of utility services.